daneb/blog/_posts/2021-05-23-better-sound.markdown

-**Firstly** you will need a streaming provider that supports Hi-Res or Master quality. **Secondly**, you will need a digital to analogue converter - this is because those largely provided by your PC or laptop are not specialized and of poor quality (including Apple hardware). **Thirdly** you will need a decent pair of head phones when we sufficient Ohmz to deliver the quality stream to your ears. **Lastly** you will need to instruct your operating system to your new required sample rate.
+**Firstly** you will need a streaming provider that supports Hi-Res or Master quality. **Secondly**, you will need a digital to analogue converter - this is because those largely provided by your PC or laptop are not specialized and of poor quality (including Apple hardware). **Thirdly** you will need a decent pair of head phones with sufficient impedance to deliver the quality stream to your ears. **Lastly** you will need to instruct your operating system to your new required sample rate.

 ## My Setup